jamesbontempo/node-dataset/README.md

  );
  ```

-A DataSet can also be joined with other DataSets to create new a DataSet:
+A `DataSet` can also be joined with another `DataSet` to create new a `DataSet`:

  ```js
  const fips_education_ = fips
   .join("education", "inner", "fips", "fips") .join("population", "inner", "fips", "fips.fips");
  ```

-This example demonstrates another important thing: when DataSets are joined, the fields in the resulting DataSet are named by combining the name of the underlying DataSets and their fields ("fips.fips" in the example above).
-This ensures that there aren't any problems if the same field name is used in multiple DataSets.
+This example demonstrates another important thing: when a `DataSet` is joined with another `DataSet`, the fields in the resulting `DataSet` are named by combining the name of each underlying `DataSet` and its fields (that's why the second join refers to `fips.fips` in the example above).
+This ensures that there aren't any problems if the same field name is used in more than one `DataSet`.

-Aggregations can also be performed on a DataSet:
+Aggregations can also be performed on a `DataSet`:

 ```js
 const ten_most_educated = fips
   .join("education", "inner", "fips", "fips")